-My favorite trick for extending ground meat in recipes is to use vegetables or beans to replace half of the ground meat.
-This time I shredded vegetables, which mimicked the texture of the ground meat, but added a subtle sweetness and a whole lot of nutrition to the sauce.
+My favorite trick for stretching ground meat in recipes is to use vegetables or beans to replace half of the ground meat.
+This time I shredded vegetables, which mimicked the texture of the ground meat, but added a subtle sweetness and a whole lot of extra flavor, texture, and nutrition to the sauce.
 This sauce is so delicious that I couldn’t stop sneaking spoonfuls while I took photos!

-If you want to make a vegetarian version of this dish, I suggest mincing an 8oz. container of mushrooms and sautéing them with the onions and garlic.
-The minced texture will again mimic the ground meat and mushrooms have that umami flavor that is similar to ground meat.
+If you want to make a vegetarian version of this hidden vegetable pasta sauce, I suggest mincing an 8oz. container of mushrooms and sautéing them with the onions and garlic.
+The minced texture will mimic the ground meat and mushrooms have that umami flavor that is similar to ground meat.

 Spaghetti with Hidden Vegetable Pasta Sauce